 Emotional Dynamics Assessment

-This 2-day onsite consultation will focus on the specific emotion-work and empathy-work requirements currently at play in your organization.
-In this assessment, Karla will explore the distinct emotional requirements in different departments and organizational levels, and assess the amount of direct support that is available for emotion workers and empathy professionals (regardless of their titles or their job descriptions).
-This assessment includes a detailed report of Karla’s findings, and focused suggestions based upon the unique needs of your team members, your organization, and your mission.
+This exploratory consultation focuses on the specific emotion-work and empathy-work requirements currently at play in your organization.
+In this assessment, Karla and her team will explore the distinct emotional requirements in different departments and organizational levels, and assess the amount of direct support that is available for emotion workers and empathy professionals (regardless of their titles or their job descriptions).
+This assessment includes a detailed report of the teams' findings, and focused suggestions based upon the unique needs of your team members, your organization, and your mission.